fyhuang/permafreeze/README-CONFIG.md

 # options

 `site-name`: name the collection of files you are archiving.
 Typically the hostname of the computer or some variant.
+Ideally a valid filename without periods.

 `s3-bucket-name`: the Amazon S3 bucket where archived trees will be stored.